Mezzacello Urban Farm In a Nutshell

 The sheds being built by transported Amish men

-The PAST Foundation served as the fiscal sponsor for Mezzacello Columbus, LLC.
-Mezzacello was awarded an Ohio Farm Bureau Foundation grant and the gardens were refactored into the four shed central installation that exists today.
 In 2024 a loan was obtained to rehab the house at Mezzacello and add an attached classroom that would create an enclosed data lab and allow access to the kitchen for cooking classes.
+Major renovation was started and the sustainability lab was to be covered by three Federal grants.

 In 2025, $75K in awarded grants were canceled as a result of DOGE cuts.
 This severly limited the operational capacity of Mezzacello Columbus, LLC and Mezzacello Urban Farm.
 Work on the attached sustainability lab halted as a result.
 This has hurt Mezzacello Urban Farm severly as there are now no resources to advertize, partner, or grow programs.